-A guide for successfully navigating your employment gap, getting back into the market and identifying your best job opportunities.
+A guide for successfully navigating your employment gap, getting back into the market, and identifying your best job opportunities.

-Industries and markets such as tech are constantly evolving and modernizing, but don't rule yourself out for having an unemployment gap with dated IT skills.
-Why?
-New jobs are generated with innovation and progression, requiring individuals with the new skillsets to support the advancements in tech.
 According to the Bureau of Labor and Statistics, total employment is projected to increase by 11.9 million jobs from 2020 to 2030.
-And this, my friend, puts you back in the running!
+This puts you back in the running!
 Furthermore, your tech experience from years before is an added element, a differentiator that can help you stand out amongst other job seekers.

 The Importance of Differentiators and a Pitch

 Yes, the job market is still competitive for recent graduates, and many are obtaining certifications and degrees.
 However, you have experience representing your differentiators, which will set you apart.
 Your differentiators should include what you learned from your previous job to help position yourself for a new one.
 Leverage these differentiators to develop a type of elevator pitch.
-When composing your pitch, consider what makes you capable of doing something better than other candidates seeking the same position.
-Your pitch should focus on the solutions and trade the hiring manager seeks, which takes us to upskilling.

-You've been unemployed, and out of the market, so it's essential to demonstrate that you're still enhancing your skills.
+You've been out of the job market, so it's essential to demonstrate that you're still enhancing your skills.
 How have you been upskilling, staying connected to the industry, and doing other things that relate to the job description?
 If you're unsure where to start, look at various job descriptions (posted for similar positions) in detail.
-Pick out the important things and make sure you can talk about your capabilities, regardless of having been out of the market for some time.
-Also, include these differentiators in your pitch to show what you've done to develop your skills.
-Differentiators can consist of things such as the following:

 • Prepping for the security plus exam or others relevant to the job for which you're applying